vstinner/vstinner.github.io/draft/python_contrib_2017q4.rst

 ``Py_Main()`` and put almost all Python configuration options into the private C ``_PyCoreConfig`` structure.

+Sadly, the API is still private because Nick Coghlan didn't have the bandwidth to review and polish the API.
+I hope that the PEP 432 will become a reality in Python 3.8.
+Embedding Python should be much simpler with this new C API: a single C structure using clean and simple C types, rather than scattered C functions using Python objects before Python initialization.

 `bpo-32124 <https://bugs.python.org/issue32124>`__: Document C functions safe before init.
 Explicitly document C functions and C variables that can be set before Py_Initialize().